itsims007/Capturing-packets-and-using-filters/README.md

 <h2>Using WireShark to Capture-packets-and-use-filters</h2>

 <h2>Task 1</h2>

-Install and set up Wireshark on Ubuntu:
+  -Install and set up Wireshark on Ubuntu:

   -To get the latest stable version of Wireshark on Ubuntu Linux, use the add-apt-repository command: sudo add-apt-repository ppa:wireshark-dev/stable